openebs/openebs/e2e/terraform/README.md

 $ source ~/.profile
 ```

-## Creating the Configuration for Cluster
+## Creating the Configuration File for Cluster

 - The script will generate a terraform file(.tf) that will later spawn:
   - One Master